Two Pointer Techniques for Linked List Problems

 and l2

-are like the teeth on either side of the zipper, and the pointer p
+resemble the teeth on either side of the zipper, and the pointer p

 is null.
-The dummy
+With the dummy

 Decomposing a Singly Linked List

-Let's directly look at LeetCode Problem 86 "Partition List":
+Let's look at LeetCode problem 86 "Partition List":

 86. Partition List | LeetCode |